SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 Set up your environment to make use of the CPU nodes by typing in this command:

-`% module load cpu`
+    module load cpu

 Then follow the build instructions above.

 Once you have built the codes, you may request interactive access to a Perlmutter CPU node by using this command:

-`% salloc --nodes 1 --qos interactive --time 00:30:00 --constraint cpu --account=m3930`
+    salloc --nodes 1 --qos interactive --time 00:30:00 --constraint cpu --account=m3930

-Once you are on an interactive CPU node, run each of the codes using these commands:
+Once you are on an interactive Perlmutter CPU node, run each of the codes using these commands from within your build directory:

-`srun ./sum_direct`
-`srun ./sum_indirect`
-`srun ./sum_vector`
+    ./sum_direct
+    ./sum_indirect
+    ./sum_vector

+# Using the Python scripts for plotting on Perlmutter@NERSC

+Included in the code harness are two Python files that will load a csv text file and use matplotlib.pyplot to create a 3-variable chart.
+Please modify these Python files as needed to update the axis labels, plot title, and so forth.

+To run Python on Perlmutter, first do a:

+    module load python

+That command will make available to you a full conda environment that is preloaded with many of the commonly used Python packages.
+The default version of Python as of the time of this writing is 3.11.6.
+Once you've loaded the python module, you can see the set of installed packages using this command:

+    conda list

+When you run the provided plot\_3vars.py Perlmutter, it will produce some output to the console and will also attempt to display the plot on your screen.

+In order for the display to actually appear on your screen you must use the -Y argument with ssh when you login, e.g.:

+    ssh -Y user@saul-p1.nersc.gov

+There are two python scripts in the distro: plot\_3vars.py and plot\_3vars\_savefig.py.
+The difference between them is that the plot\_3vars\_savefig.py will in addition to trying to display the plot to the screen also save an image file named *myplot.png*.

 # Additional build options -- Compiler Optimization Level

+As of the time of this writing (Oct 2023), most SFSU students will not need the information about different build options unless otherwise instructed.

 By default, the CMakeLists.txt will do a "Release" build, which means there will be full compiler optimizations.